Navigating Multiway Pots – How To Adjust Your Strategy?

 The reason you want to look around for these differentiators is obvious once we get further into the hand…

-If someone raises you postflop in a multiway pot, generally, you’re running into the hand.
+If someone raises you postflop in a multiway pot, generally, you’re running into a strong poker hand.

-Experienced players also learn not to raise their one pair type hands.
-If you put in a big raise with a pair, usually the only people who play back at you are players who hold two pair or better.
+Experienced players also learn not to raise their one-pair type hands.
+If you put in a big raise with a pair, usually the only people who play back at you are players who hold two pairs or better.
 This creates negative memories that make well-traveled regulars sour at the thought of raising a measly pair.

-For these reasons, the typical experienced player will not be raising one pair or a bluff multiway, especially if there are players to act behind.
-Logically, we can then figure out their range is mostly two pair or better.
+For these reasons, the typical experienced player will not raise one pair or bluff multiway, especially if there are players to act behind.
+Logically, we can then figure out that their range is mostly two pairs or better.

 The Implicit Agreement

-The entire table makes an implicit agreement with each other: If you like your hand, raise with it.
+The entire table implicitly agrees: If you like your hand, raise with it.
 If I like my hand, I’ll call with it.
 We will all see the flop and make our decisions there.

-Then, if one of these worn regulars hits two pair or better on the flop, they try to get it in versus one pair.
-They know that no one will ever call them a bad player for trying to play two pair or better fast.
-Furthermore, they also know a lot of people absolutely suck at folding one pair, so this isn’t that bad of a strategy.
+Then, if one of these worn regulars hits two pairs or better on the flop, they try to get it in versus one pair.
+They know that no one will ever call them a bad player for trying to play two pairs or better fast.
+Furthermore, they also know a lot of people absolutely suck at folding one pair, so this isn’t that bad of a poker strategy.

-Since most low stakes games are running on these implicit rules, you should decide to not play their game.
-This will require you to three-bet more and also bet/fold good top pairs when one of these nut peddlers raises you postflop.
+Since most low-stakes games are running on these implicit rules, you should decide not to play their game.
+This will require you to 3-bet more aggressively and also bet/fold good top pairs when one of these nut peddlers raises your postflop.

 Playing this way will not earn you many friends, but it’s also the best way to go about it.

 The only people who do not play by these implied rules are recreational players.
-They will sometimes raise as a bluff just because they don’t like you.
+They will sometimes raise you as a bluff just because they don’t like you.
 They will raise with a pair to “see where they’re at.”
-You need to be wary against these players.
+You need to be wary of these players.

 Pro Players vs Recreationals

-To figure out who is a regular and who is a recreational player is fairly easy.
+Figuring out who is a regular and who is a recreational player is fairly easy.
 Look for ease in folding.
-Recreational players are enjoying a game they don’t always get to play.
+Recreational players enjoy a game they don’t always get to play.
 They want to play every hand.
-They will only fold after expressing great pain.
-On every single deal.
+They will only fold after expressing great pain on every single deal.

 In a multiway pot, then, you will want to bet your top pairs only and fold them when nut peddlers raise.
-You will want to keep betting them because all low stakes players suck at folding pairs, even if they are regulars.
+You will want to keep betting on them because all low-stakes players suck at folding pairs, even if they are regulars.

-If the pot is multiway and a draw hits, most likely someone hit it.
+If the pot is multiway and a draw hits, most likely someone hits it.
 Don’t bet to find that out.
 Check.

 If a recreational player raises you postflop, you’re going to have to use your street smarts.
 Talk to him.
 Try to get a reaction.
 What have you observed from him that day?
 How did he put the chips in the pot?
 This is the art form of poker.